Approximate Bayesian computation (ABC) gives exact results under the assumption of model error: Model discrepancy

-The weighting scheme used in \cite{Beaumont_etal02}, and since used in numerous application papers, used an Epanechnikov kernel $K_\delta(\| x-D\| )$ to weight each value of $\theta$.
-The form of this density is

-The kernel gives the probability density function of the error term, and thus analysis done using an Epanechnikov kernel give results which assume error with this distribution.
+If $\rho(\cdot, \cdot)$ is a Euclidean metric, $\rho(D,x)=(x-D)^T(x-D)$, this is equivalent to assuming uniform measurement error on a ball of radius $\delta$ about $D$.
 In most situations, it is likely to be a poor choice for a model of the measurement error, because the tails of the distribution are short, with zero mass outside of the interval $[-\delta, \delta]$.

 There are two ways we can choose to view the error term; either as measurement error or model error.
 Interpreting $\epsilon$ to represent measurement error is relatively straight forward, as scientists usually hold beliefs about the distribution and magnitude of measurement error on their data.
 For most problems, assumptions of uniform measurement error will be inappropriate, and so using Algorithm A with a 0-1 cut-off will be inappropriate.
 But we have shown how to replace this uniform assumption with a distribution which more closely represents the beliefs of the scientist.
 Although the distribution of the measurement error will often be completely specified by the scientist, for example zero-mean Gaussian error with known variance, it is possible to include unknown parameters for the distribution of $\epsilon$ in $\theta$ and infer them along with the model parameters.
 Care needs to be taken to choose the constant $c$ so that the acceptance rate in step B3 is less than one for all values of the parameter, but other than this it is in theory simple to infer error parameters along with the model parameters.
 So for example, if $\epsilon \sim \mathcal{N}(0, \sigma^2)$, where $\sigma^2$ is unknown, we could include $\sigma^2$ in $\theta$.